Fiverr Alternatives: 10 Options for Hiring Freelance Talent Online

-Another of the big-name freelancer platforms, Freelancer works in a similar way to Fiverr.
+Another of the big-name freelance websites like Fiverr, Freelancer works in a similar way to Fiverr.
 However, with a massive 16 million freelancers listed, it offers a lot more choice – for better or for worse.

 Expect a similar structure and process to Upwork and PPH, along with a similar diversity of talent available.
 Yet, there are some differences.
 For example, you can hire through contests, as well as through the traditional browse and request options.
 Or else, you can use a recruiter to find the best talent for you – which can be quite useful in cutting through the noise.

 Hiring quality freelancers without these options can be taxing, however.
 Freelancer claims that 80% of jobs receive an offer in 60 seconds.
 Meanwhile, the bidding system encourages freelancers to offer the lowest price available.
 That could be good for your bottom line – but might not guarantee quality.